Myoclonus epilepsy with ragged-red fibers

 • Early recognition is important to prevent significant morbidity and mortality because the disease can now be treated successfully by administration of the prodrug droxidopa. |

 Dopamine beta-hydroxylase deficiency is inherited as an autosomal recessive disorder.
-Thus, parents of an affected individual are usually asymptomatic carriers, each with 1 abnormal gene: each pregnancy for such a couple has a 1:4 chance of producing an affected child.
+Thus, parents of an affected individual are usually asymptomatic carriers, each with one abnormal gene: each pregnancy for such a couple has a 1:4 chance of producing an affected child.

-Early recognition is important to prevent significant morbidity and mortality because the disease can now be treated successfully by administration of the prodrug droxidopa (dl-threo-3,4-dihydroxyphenylserine, L-DOPS) (05; 32).
+Early recognition is important to prevent significant morbidity and mortality because the disease can now be treated successfully by administration of the prodrug droxidopa (dl-threo-3,4-dihydroxyphenylserine, L-DOPS) (05; 34).

 A beneficial response to the norepinephrine prodrug dl-dihydroxyphenylserine (L-DOPS, droxidopa) is also diagnostic. |

-Diagnosis of dopamine beta-hydroxylase deficiency is made by measurement of plasma catecholamine profiles in conjunction with physiological tests of autonomic function.
-Measurement of plasma dopamine beta-hydroxylase activity cannot be used to make a definitive diagnosis of the disease because there is a genetically determined inter-individual variation in plasma dopamine beta-hydroxylase, with 3% to 4% of the normal adult population having very low plasma activity (14); this may be related to the presence of a polymorphism in the 5’ flanking region (C> T; -1021) of the dopamine beta-hydroxylase gene (56; 10).
+Plasma catecholamines.
+Measurement of plasma dopamine beta-hydroxylase activity cannot be used to make a definitive diagnosis of the disease because there is a genetically determined inter-individual variation in plasma dopamine beta-hydroxylase, with 3% to 4% of the normal adult population having very low plasma activity (14); this may be related to the presence of a polymorphism in the 5’ flanking region (C> T; -1021) of the dopamine beta-hydroxylase gene (60; 10).

-Physiologic tests of autonomic function demonstrate specific abnormalities of autonomic function, including: (1) isometric handgrip, cold pressor testing, and mental arithmetic fail to elicit a pressor response (45); (2) tyramine fails to raise plasma norepinephrine levels and leads to a decrease, rather than an elevation, of blood pressure as occurs in other types of autonomic failure (44); (3) the Valsalva maneuver results in a fall in blood pressure and an increase in heart rate, reflecting parasympathetic withdrawal, and there is no pressure overshoot in phase IV of the maneuver, indicating disruption of the integrity of the baroreflex arc (42; 32); and (4) alpha- and beta-adrenergic antagonists fail to elicit a hemodynamic response, confirming sympathetic failure (32).
+Physiologic tests of autonomic function.
+Physiologic tests of autonomic function demonstrate specific abnormalities of autonomic function, including (1) isometric handgrip, cold pressor testing, and mental arithmetic fail to elicit a pressor response (48); (2) tyramine fails to raise plasma norepinephrine levels and leads to a decrease, rather than an elevation, of blood pressure as occurs in other types of autonomic failure (47); (3) the Valsalva maneuver results in a fall in blood pressure and an increase in heart rate, reflecting parasympathetic withdrawal, and there is no pressure overshoot in phase IV of the maneuver, indicating disruption of the integrity of the baroreflex arc (45; 34); and (4) alpha- and beta-adrenergic antagonists fail to elicit a hemodynamic response, confirming sympathetic failure (34).

 A normal sweating response, indicating the integrity of sympathetic cholinergic innervation of eccrine sweat glands and preserved respiratory sinus arrhythmia (RSA; the natural variation in heart rate that occurs during the breathing cycle), reflecting intact parasympathetic function, help distinguish dopamine beta-hydroxylase deficiency from other forms of autonomic failure where there is both sympathetic and parasympathetic involvement.
-Intact parasympathetic innervation and deficient sympathetic innervation can also be demonstrated in the eye, where pupil size does not change following conjunctival instillation of methacholine, homatropine, or hydroxyamphetamine (21; 31).
+Intact parasympathetic innervation and deficient sympathetic innervation can also be demonstrated in the eye, where pupil size does not change following conjunctival instillation of methacholine, homatropine, or hydroxyamphetamine (22; 33).

 Skin biopsy and microneurography may be helpful in diagnosis, particularly when routine autonomic tests produce equivocal results (13).

 Dopamine beta-hydroxylase deficiency has not been diagnosed in infancy but should be considered in neonates and infants with unexplained hypoglycemia, hypothermia, hypotension, or eyelid ptosis.
-A patient with Menkes disease might have a similar pattern of catecholamines (dopamine and norepinephrine) and their metabolites, and this disease should be excluded (22).
+A patient with Menkes disease might have a similar pattern of catecholamines (dopamine and norepinephrine) and their metabolites, and this disease should be excluded (24).

 • The management of dopamine beta-hydroxylase deficiency requires correction of the norepinephrine deficit, which is achieved by administration of droxidopa (dl-dihydroxyphenylserine, L-DOPS). | |